This step-by-step tutorial will show you how to safely upgrade Debian 10 Buster to Debian 11 Bullseye from the command line.

 3. Check the Currently Installed Version

-The easiest way on how to check what Debian version you are running is to simply read a content of
+The easiest way to check what Debian version you are running is to read the content of the

 lsb_release command.
-You can use it to displays LSB (Linux Standard Base) information about the Linux distribution.
+You can use it to display LSB (Linux Standard Base) information about the Linux distribution.